 Ingredients

-- 2 cans black beans 2 x 400g/14 oz cans, drained, or 240g cooked beans
+- 2 cans black beans [2 x 400g/14 oz cans, drained, or 480grams of cooked beans]

-- 1 can kidney beans red or white variety 400g/14 oz can, drained, or 240g cooked beans
+- 1 can kidney beans [1 x 400g/14 oz can, drained, or 240grams of cooked beans]

-- 95 grams celery about 2 sticks/ribs, diced
+- 95 grams celery [about 2 sticks, fine diced]

-- 120 grams red onion 1 small-medium, diced
+- 120 grams red onion [1 small-medium, small diced]

-- 500 grams tomato passata or use two 400g/14oz cans chopped tomatoes.
+- 500 grams tomato passata [or use two 400g/14oz cans chopped tomatoes.]

-- 1 tablespoon tomato puree concentrated tomato paste
+- 1 tablespoon tomato puree [concentrated tomato paste]

-- 1 teaspoon chilli powder use more to taste
+- 1 teaspoon chilli powder [use more to taste]

-- 1 teaspoon cumin powder
+- 1 teaspoon ground cumin

-- 2 teaspoon smoky paprika or regular
+- 2 teaspoons smoky paprika [or regular paprika]

-- 1 teaspoon dried oregano
+- 1 teaspoon dried oregano [or dried mixed herbs]

-- 1 pinch cinnamon
+- 1 pinch cinnamon [optional]

-- 1 tablespoon red wine vinegar
+- 1 tablespoon red wine vinegar [or balsamic vinegar]

-- 1 tablespoon soy sauce use Tamari if needing gluten-free
+- 1 tablespoon soy sauce [use Tamari if needing gluten-free]

-- 125 millilitres vegan stock
+- 125 millilitres vegetable stock

 optional, stir through chilli before serving:

-- 3 tablespoon nutritional yeast flakes
+- 3 tablespoons nutritional yeast flakes

 Instructions